sinaBaharlouei/SinaBhr.github.io/index.md

 # Biography
-My name is Sina Baharlouei.
-I work as an Applied Scientist in the eBay's Search and Monteization team.
-I obtained my PhD in operations reserach from University of Southern California, where I was honored to have Professor [Meisam Razaviyayn](https://sites.usc.edu/razaviyayn/) as my supervisor.
-My research interests include developing scalable and reliable optimization algorithms for machine learning applications, including **Learning to Rank**, **Recommender Systems**, **Trustworthy AI** (**Fair** and **Robust** Machine Learning), healthcare, and learning under adversarial and uncertain conditions.
+My name is Sina Baharlouei, and I am an Applied Scientist on eBay's Search and Monetization team.
+I earned my PhD in Operations Research from the University of Southern California, where I had the privilege of working under the supervision of Professor [Meisam Razaviyayn](https://sites.usc.edu/razaviyayn/).
+My research interests focus on developing scalable and reliable optimization algorithms for machine learning applications, including **Learning to Rank**, **Recommender Systems**, **Trustworthy AI** (**Fair** and **Robust** Machine Learning), healthcare, and learning under adversarial and uncertain environments.

 [CV](https://github.com/sinaBaharlouei/website/raw/master/CV.pdf)